 We were recently approached to feature in a news item about the realities of paranormal research for BBC South Today.

-This was a great opportunity to show how different things are to the usual televisual preseption of what a paranormal research team does.
-This being the only insight that most people have, which does not always portray the field of paranormal research in the best light.
+This was a great opportunity to show how different things are to the usual televisual preseption of what a paranormal research team does, which is normally the only insight that most people have, and does not always portray the field of paranormal research in the best light.

 It was also important to quash some of the myths surrounding this field and also put across some interesting points, that generally might not be thought of.

 We conduct as much research in daylight hours as we do overnight, overriding the myth that it is all "dead of midnight, by candlelight".
 Infact a lot of reports that we look into are due to experiences that people have had during the day, which in our work has proved more common.
 Sometimes it is not practical to work in a location during the day, but as much as we can, we do.
 We also only ever research a few places during an everage year, because we work closely with locations and those involved over long period, monitoring the environment, with and without people present before any kind of investigation takes place.
 This really lets us get to know a location, which often helps in our understanding of the environment and the accounts involved.